-We have also agreed to issue our advisors Drs.
-Paul and Gujrathi options to purchase 37,209 shares of our common stock upon completion of this offering with an exercise price equal to the initial public offering price of this offering and which shall vest in three installments beginning on the first anniversary of the closing date of this offering.
+We have also agreed to issue our advisor Dr. Gujrathi options to purchase 37,209 shares of our common stock upon completion of this offering with an exercise price equal to the initial public offering price of this offering and which shall vest in three installments beginning on the first anniversary of the closing date of this offering.